AndyA/ztt/README.md

 # Step backwards through list
 FOR a IN ["c", "b", "a"] STEP -1; a; END
 ```

-## Problems

-Parsing foo.0.0 as <symbol>.<int>.<int>

-Maybe parse the whole symbol (including dots, indexes, refs) in the toker and split in the parser?
-That might help with bareword parsing too - maybe a symbol can include '/' too?

-### Plan

-Make the toker aware of paths and the contents of double quotes strings - new toker states.

 ## Other languages to experiment with